-Brussels, 24 November 2015 – The European Fund and Asset Management Association (EFAMA) today published in cooperation with SWIFT, a new report on the evolution of automation and standardisation rates of fund orders received by transfer agents (TAs) in the cross-border fund centres of Luxembourg and Ireland in the first half of 2015.
+Brussels, 29 November 2018 – The European Fund and Asset Management Association (EFAMA), in cooperation with SWIFT, published a new report about the evolution of automation and standardisation rates of fund orders received by transfer agents (TAs) in the cross-border fund distribution centres of Luxembourg and Ireland during the first half of 2018.

 – Ends –

-EFAMA is the representative association for the European investment management industry.
-EFAMA represents through its 26 member associations and 63 corporate members about EUR 19 trillion in assets under management of which EUR 12.6 trillion managed by over 56,000 investment funds at end June 2015.
-29,000 of these funds were UCITS (Undertakings for Collective Investments in Transferable Securities) funds.
+EFAMA is the representative association for the European investment management industry, which represents 28-member associations and 62 corporate members.
+At end 2017, total net assets of European investment funds reached EUR 15.6 trillion.
+Close to 32,000 of these funds were UCITS (Undertakings for Collective Investments in Transferable Securities) and close to 28,300 of these funds were AIFs (Alternative Investment Funds).
+Including discretionary mandates, third-party regulated asset managers managed EUR 25 trillion in Europe at end 2017.
 For more information about EFAMA, please visit www.efama.org.